DeepakS-Github/CropConnect/README.md

 5. **FAQ Section**: Sellers can address common inquiries about their products through a dedicated FAQ section visible to consumers.

-6. **CropSense AI**: Powered by Gemini AI, used to predict the crops according to the given parmeters"
+6. **CropSense AI**: Powered by Gemini AI, used to predict the crops according to the given parmeters.

 ***Consumer Side***